This site is intended for healthcare professionals

 Managing side effects associated with chemotherapy and radiation therapy

-Chemotherapy drugs are extensively used in clinic as one of the main cancer treatments and can be administered alone or as an adjuvant therapy.
+Chemotherapy drugs are used extensively in clinic as one of the main cancer treatments and can be administered alone or as adjuvant therapy.
 Chemotherapy interferes with and inhibits DNA, RNA and protein synthesis, often in the S phase of the cell cycle, leading to cell death.
-Radiation therapy is commonly used in conjunction with chemotherapy and has a similar mode of action, causing damage to DNA strands and resulting in cell death.
+Radiation therapy is commonly used in conjunction with chemotherapy and has a similar mode of action, causing damage to DNA strands and resulting in cell death1.

-Although these therapies have drastically improved the survival of patients, they are notorious for causing severe side effects that ultimately limit the amount that can be tolerated and thus treatment efficacy
+Although chemotherapy and radiation therapy have improved the survival of people with cancer, they are notorious for causing severe side effects that ultimately limit the amount that can be tolerated and, thus, treatment efficacy1

 Drugs commonly used for chemotherapy include1: